 - Woodcock Fund Grant — emergency funds for writers mid-project

 - No Questions Asked Emergency Fund for Toronto's Precarious Workers

 - CBC Arts is hosting a continuously updated list of where Canadian artists and freelancers can find help during COVID-19 shutdowns.

-- The Toronto Arts Council (TAC) is offering $1000 grants to Toronto based self-employed artists
+- The Toronto Arts Council (TAC) and Toronto Arts Foundation (TAF) are offering $1000 grants to Toronto based self-employed artists

 It’s important to remember that you and your work have value: asking for support in a difficult time is appropriate.
 Fractured Atlas has created a downloadable PDF with templates for some helpful language for asking for support.

 Not sure how government initiatives like The Emergency Care Benefit or The Emergency Support Benefit apply to you?
 Generator also published a blog post breaking down how recent announcements from the Canadian government about financial relief are likely to affect Canadian artists.